ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 #### Editing Pane

-To the right of the sidebar, the Editing Pane displays two buttons to add new Texts and Categories to the Project.
-These are labeled **+ Add a new text** and **+ Create a new category**, respectively.
+To the right of the sidebar, the Editing Pane displays three buttons labeled **Ingest New Text**, **Create New Text**, and **Create New category**, respectively, that allow you to load a text from your device to the system, create an entirely new text within the system, or create category containers to group and associate texts with one another.
 Below those, the system lists all the Texts and Categories that have already been added to the Project.

 Categories appear as containers into which Texts can be moved.
 Each Category has a header ribbon that displays its name and buttons to (1) delete, (2) edit, or (3) reorder the category, designated by the trashcan, pencil, and handlebar icons.

 All Projects include the **Uncategorized** Category that cannot be renamed, removed, or reordered.

-Newly loaded Texts appear in the **Uncategorized** container by default and render as a horizontal block that includes a thumbnail, title, date stamp, and, the same (1) delete, (2) edit, and (3) reorder buttons that Categories display:
+Newly ingested or created Texts appear in the **Uncategorized** container by default and render as a horizontal block that includes a thumbnail, title, date stamp, and, the same (1) delete, (2) edit, and (3) reorder buttons that Categories display:

 1. Designated by a trashcan icon, the **Delete** button removes the associated content from the system, either the Category container or the individual Text.
 Deleting a Category will not delete Texts nested within it; instead they will be transitioned to the **Uncategorized** container.